-1. Community RCME will include collaboration between specialists and family physicians
+1. The RCME Community Program will include collaboration between specialists and family physicians

 With the new program, all physicians will participate in developing a model that identifies community RCME needs and creates a plan for addressing those needs.
 In rural areas where specialists are present, this requires specialists and family physicians to work together to develop a model and to make decisions that benefit all physicians and improve the ability of health care services to respond to the needs of the community.
 In some parts of the province, this has been happening already and in other communities, there is no established practice for this.